bertacsevercan/Gizem-portfolio/README.md

 # gizem-portfolio
-This is Gizem's portfolio website.
+This is Gizem Erdurak's portfolio website.